ThalesMMS/OsiriX-Backup-Plugin/README.md

 - `docs/` – Generated reference material, including `all_project_code.txt`
 - `OsiriXTestPlugin.xcodeproj` – Xcode project targeting the OsiriX plugin SDK

-## Architecture Overview
+## Swift Architecture Overview

-The plugin is grouped into three cooperating layers:
+The Swift port consolidates the plugin into layered modules that isolate UI, orchestration, and reusable services:

 1. **UI & Control Layer** – `OsiriXBackupSwift` (in `Plugin.swift`) responds to menu actions while `OsiriXBackupController` wires the settings UI, user defaults, and backup execution pipeline.
-The UI wiring remains in `Settings.xib`, which exposes host/port/AET fields, progress indicators, and verification toggles.
+The window still originates from `Settings.xib`, exposing host/port/AET fields, progress indicators, and verification toggles.

 2. **Core Services Layer** – `OsiriXBackup` and `OsiriXBackupCore` provide caching, queue management, integrity validation, network optimization, statistics tracking, and error recovery through Swift value types and helper managers.
+Shared utilities such as the new `FindscuLocator` encapsulate discovery of the DCMTK toolchain and can be unit tested independently of the UI.

 3. **Advanced Capabilities Layer** – `OsiriXBackupAdvanced` extends the core workflow with incremental/differential backups, intelligent scheduling, real-time monitoring, deduplication, compression, cloud syncing, disaster recovery, and notification hooks.

 Key Swift types:

-- `OsiriXBackupController` centralizes plugin initialization, menu dispatch, and settings persistence.
+- `OsiriXBackupController` centralizes plugin initialization, menu dispatch, settings persistence, and `findscu` verification.
 - `OsiriXBackup` orchestrates DICOM export requests, invoking verification and queue management services.
 - `OsiriXBackupCore` houses transfer queues, hashing, compression, and manifest utilities used across backup strategies.
+- `FindscuLocator` resolves and validates the DCMTK CLI across bundled and system paths, caching results in `UserDefaults`.
 - `OsiriXBackupAdvanced` contributes optional schedulers, monitors, and policy engines that plug into the shared controller.

+The Swift package now serves as the canonical source for both macOS builds and command-line unit tests, enabling CI coverage without requiring the OsiriX host.

-## Prerequisites
+## Prerequisites & Dependencies
 - macOS with OsiriX (MD or non-MD) and its plugin SDK installed
 - Xcode (recommended 14+) with command line tools
+- Swift 5.9 or newer to build the Swift Package Manager test suite
-- DCMTK utilities (e.g., `findscu`) available either on `$PATH` or bundled inside the plugin resources
+- DCMTK utilities (e.g., `findscu`) available either on `$PATH` or bundled inside the plugin resources; the `FindscuLocator` service automatically tests and caches the path
 - Access to a DICOM destination (AE Title, host, port) for backup testing
+- Optional: Compression framework (`Compression.framework`) for manifest persistence optimisations

 ## Building the Plugin
 1. Open `OsiriXTestPlugin.xcodeproj` in Xcode.